esrlabs/bake/documentation/syntax/adapt_configs.rst

       CustomConfig ... # 0..n
     }

-Here is an example to change the DefaultToolchain
+Here is an example to change the DefaultToolchain (details explained below):

 .. code-block:: text